 But first, a little background on K2K so you know what direction to take.
-K2K is a collection that we’re really excited to bring to life at BeaLu Books.
-The collection is based on a belief that I found so powerful when I was teaching emergent and early readers, and that is:
+K2K is a collection we’re really excited to bring to life at BeaLu Books.
+The collection is based on a belief I found so powerful when I was teaching emergent and early readers, and that is:

 If I can think it, I can say it.

 If I can say it, I can write it.

 If I can write it, I can read it.

 The favorite books in my classroom were always books we made together.
 Whether it was a retelling or an original story, the class-made books were always the first picked off the shelf.

 With the K2K collection we’re bringing the same concept to leveled readers through a collaboration of writers, illustrators, graphic designers, and, most importantly, KIDS.
 We want to produce a collection of books that kids will pick out of the basket to read and think “I can read this.
 It looks like something I did.”

 So now it’s your turn.
 As you’re brainstorming topics, keep in mind the following things:

 - Reading level of the books: Grades K/1